 Do you remember when you first learned to string letters together to read words on a page?

-When you read, you stimulate areas in your brain responsible for empathy, emotion, decision-making, and autobiographical memory.
-Engagement with your brain keeps you sharp, helping to reduce the risk of dementia and cognitive decline.
+When you read, you stimulate areas in your brain associated with empathy, emotion, decision-making, and autobiographical memory.
+Research suggests this kind of engagement may help reduce the risk of cognitive decline as you age.

-In fact, reading is one habit that allows us to grow and develop – it makes us sharper, more confident and overall, shapes us into who we are.
+Reading is one habit that allows us to grow and develop — it makes us sharper, more confident, and shapes our capacity for engaging with the world around us.

-Here are some science-backed ways that reading makes us brighter and enhances our intelligence:
+Here are eight science-backed ways that reading supports cognitive development and intelligence:

 Better Comprehension Of Our Environment

-Reading evolves our theory of mind; essentially a way of thinking and understanding about your own mental state as well as the mindset of others.
+Reading develops the theory of mind — a way of thinking about your own mental state as well as the mindset of others.

-Plus, this also helps people become more aware of their surroundings – how all individuals are unique, and why their opinions and belief-systems should be respected.
+This also helps people become more aware of their surroundings, recognising how all individuals are unique and why their perspectives should be understood rather than dismissed.

 Helps You Understand And Relate With Other People

-Consider this: when a reader is invested in a novel, they develop a strong emotional connection with the characters.
-The reader wants the underdogs to triumph and feels sad if they don’t.
-This is because when you are reading, you are subconsciously walking in the characters’ shoes and you feel empathy for them.
+When a reader is invested in a novel, they develop a strong emotional connection with the characters.
+The reader wants the underdogs to triumph and feels something when they don’t.
+Reading fiction puts you in someone else’s position — and that practice carries over into real-world empathy.

 There Are No Limits To Your Imagination